Stefan-Tian/docker-react/explain.md

 ### AWS secret api keys

 - Don't put api keys directly in your travis.yml file, go to travisCI settings, and set it as an environment variable

+### Elasticbeanstalk port expose

+- We can expose the port by specifying it in production docker file